Find Cheap Health Insurance Quotes in Iowa

 Adults are assumed to be 40 years old.
 Children are assumed to be 14 or younger.
 Sample rates are based on the average cost of a Silver plan in Iowa.

 Health insurance rate changes in Iowa

-The mean cost of a health plan has decreased across all metal tiers except Silver — a Silver plan now costs 10% more.
-Gold health insurance plans saw the largest percentage cost decrease in Iowa, with rates dropping by 22%.
+The mean cost of a health plan has increased across all metal tiers except Silver — a Silver plan now costs 2% less.
+Catastrophic health insurance plans saw the largest percentage cost increase in Iowa, with rates rising by 3%.

 The Iowa health insurance premium and plan information used in this analysis was sourced from the Centers for Medicare & Medicaid Services (CMS).
 ValuePenguin determined the average rates by metal tier, family size and region by referencing cost data from the Public Use Files (PUF) on the CMS website.
 Plans and providers for which county-level data was included in the CMS Crosswalk file were used in our analysis; those excluded from this dataset may not appear.